Flower Care Guide: Top 6 Tips

-You know the wonderful thrill of receiving or giving flowers as a gift—and you want to know how to make flowers last longer, and make sure they stay beautiful and have a long vase life.
-Follow these top six flower care tips to help make sure your flowers last longer.
+You know the wonderful thrill of receiving or giving flowers as a gift — and you want to know how to make flowers last longer, and make sure they stay beautiful and have a long vase life.
+Follow these six top flower care tips to help keep your flowers alive longer.

 1. Remove the protective wrapping over a sink as soon as your fresh flowers arrive.
 Keep your fresh flowers away from drafts and extreme temperatures, which can quickly dry out the flowers and cause wilting.

 2. Remove any leaves and foliage that fall below the water line to prevent bacteria from forming in the water and shortening the life of the bouquet.